NI show 'clinical and ruthless' edge

 It was a statement of intent that we had yet to witness from Shiels' side.

-'We really expressed ourselves today'
+'We really expressed ourselves'

-In the past, NI were often reliant on Magill and Furness for goals, but in this campaign 10 players have netted across the five games.
+In the past, Northern Ireland were often reliant on Magill and Furness for goals, but in this campaign 10 players have netted across the five matches.

-Even in the first games against Luxembourg and Latvia, two 4-0 wins, NI were excellent but left a plethora of chances out on the pitch.
+Even in the first games against Luxembourg and Latvia, two 4-0 wins, they were excellent but left a plethora of chances out on the pitch.

-The two games against England and Austria showcased NI's heart against a bigger nations to the fullest degree, but Thursday felt different, like further progress had been made by this rapidly-improving side.
+The two games against England and Austria showcased Northern Ireland's heart against bigger nations, but Thursday felt different, like further progress had been made by this rapidly-improving side.

-Magill, who looked back to her best after a spell on the sidelines, praised Northern Ireland's "clinical and ruthless" approach.
+Magill, who looked back to her best after a spell on the sidelines, praised her team's "clinical and ruthless" approach.

 "These are the games you love and enjoy as a player.
-Getting on the ball, linking up - it's great and we really expressed ourselves today," she added.
+Getting on the ball, linking up, it's great and we really expressed ourselves today," she added.

 "We have spent years on the receiving end of that and we know how it feels.
 Goal difference is vitally important in this campaign and we were clinical today."

-It is unlikely that North Macedonia were looking forward to their trip to Belfast on Monday, even less so now after Thursday's result.
+It is unlikely North Macedonia were looking forward to their trip to Belfast on Monday, but even less so after this hammering.

-On the other hand, back in front of a packed Seaview which is sold out for the second home game in a row, Northern Ireland will have the Green and White Army to cheer them on for the final time in a year which will live long in the memory.
+On the other hand, back in front of a packed Seaview, which is sold out for the second home game in a row, Northern Ireland will have the Green and White Army to cheer them on for the final time in a year which will live long in the memory.

-Three points down, three to go - then Shiels and his group of players can look forward to Monday before the biggest year of their lives and the Euro 2022 finals next summer.
+Having joined second-placed Austria on 10 points - two behind leaders England - Shiels and his players can look forward to Monday before the biggest year of their lives and the Euro 2022 finals next summer.

+- 'I was more of a continental player': Glenn Hoddle shares an insight into his life in football

+- Are con artists pathological liars?
+The man who manipulated his way into the lives of the rich and famous